National Advisory Board

 Sandra Bass currently serves as associate dean of students and director of the Public Service Center at the Univeristy of California, Berkeley.
 Upon receiving her doctorate in political science, Sandra was appointed as an assistant professor of criminology and political science at the University of Maryland, College Park, where she integrated service learning into both her undergraduate and graduate courses.
 In 2002 Sandra joined the David and Lucile Packard Foundation, and in 2010 she was selected to lead the Foundation’s girl’s education, women’s leadership, and reproductive health program in Sub-Saharan Africa, and later was appointed the executive director of Teach With Africa, an organization focused on cross cultural learning for K-12 teachers in the United States and South Africa.
 Sandra has published numerous articles and essays in academic journals and on various platforms, and has co-edited three volumes.
 She currently serves on the regional board of Multiplying Good (formerly known as the Jefferson Awards Foundation), the UC Berkeley Chancellor’s Community Partnership Fund, and the Osher Center for Lifelong Learning Diversity and Equity Advisory Board, and co-chairs the Vice Chancellor's Civic Engagement Advisory Board.
 She has also served as a "Wise Head" reviewer for the MacArthur Foundation 100 and change competition, on the steering committee of the African Grantmakers Affinity Group, and is the former board chair of the Ella Baker Center for Human Rights in Oakland, among other appointments.
 She is also a nonviolence trainer and educator.
 Sandra holds a BA from San Jose State University, and an MA and PhD from UC Berkeley, all in political science.

 Henry Brandon, III, ’78 (Parent ’17 and ’19), has nearly 30 years of experience in the private equity industry.
-He is a partner at Nile Capital Group, a Los Angeles based private equity firm specializing in making investments in the asset management industry.
+He is Chief Operating Officer and Partner at Nile Capital Group, a Los Angeles based private equity firm specializing in making investments in the asset management industry.
 As an investor, advisor and financier to growth companies, Henry has an extensive track record of success partnering with exceptional executives and entrepreneurs to create companies of enduring value.
-Henry serves or has served on several nonprofit boards, including vice president and founding board member of the Advocates Foundation and the APGA Tour, The Riordan Programs, Sound Body Sound Mind, The Friends of Expo Center, World Golf Foundation Diversity Task Force, Arthur Ashe Safe Passage and the Inglewood Baseball Fund.
-He currently serves on the board of the Southern California Stanford Black Alumni Club, is a Stanford Admissions Volunteer and is a past member of the Stanford Athletic Board.
+Henry serves or has served on several nonprofit boards, including vice president and founding board member of the Advocates Foundation and the APGA Tour, The Riordan Programs, Sound Body Sound Mind, The Friends of Expo Center, World Golf Foundation Diversity Task Force, Arthur Ashe Safe Passage, the Inglewood Baseball Fund and is Treasurer of USA Triathlon.
+He currently serves as President of the Stanford National Black Alumni Association and is a Board Member of the Southern California Stanford Black Alumni Club, is a Stanford Admissions Volunteer and is a past member of the Stanford Athletic Board.
 Mr. Brandon earned a BA in economics from Stanford, where he was a member of two NCAA Championship tennis teams, and an MBA from the UCLA Anderson School.

 Ronald Brown, '94, is head trader of Park West Asset Management, an investment firm in Larkspur, California, and has spent his entire career in investment management and investment banking in the San Francisco Bay Area.
 At Stanford, Ron serves on the LEAD (Lifelong Engagement and Advocacy for Development) Council.
 Ron co-chaired his 10th and 15th undergraduate reunion campaigns, and recently served on the advisory council of the Graduate School of Education.
 Ron serves on the board of trustees of San Francisco Day School and was previously treasurer of the preschool, Pacific Primary.